RatchetHamster/NAS_front_display/README.md

 ## To update
-if this repo is updated: cd /home/pi/python/NAS_front_display
+if this repo is updated:
+cd /home/pi/python/NAS_front_display
 git pull
+sudo reboot

 ## To install
 cd into /home/pi/python (if python doesn't exist, make it)